-Feel nature's heartbeat right on the slopes of Mount Taranaki.
-Nestled at 905m above sea level on the south-eastern slopes of Mt Taranaki, within the beautiful Egmont National Park, is Dawson Falls Mountain Lodge.
-The lodge provides a rare opportunity for its guests to stay in a traditional mountain lodge within the bounds of a National Park.
+Feel nature's heartbeat on the slopes of Mount Taranaki.
+Nestled at 905m above sea-level on the south-eastern slopes of Mt Taranaki, within the beautiful Egmont National Park, is Dawson Falls Mountain Lodge.
+The highest accommodation on the mountain, the lodge provides a rare opportunity for guests to stay in traditional mountain lodge within the bounds of a National Park.

 Where Do You Want To Go?

 This New Zealand map does not display any listings on the map itself but may provide navigation by clicking on map symbol.
 Alternatively select a category or a region from the main links to find and view tourism businesses.

 Where does clothes-mending fit into a society where a new tee-shirt can cost less than a coffee and scone?
 Fast Fashion is harming our planet so Let’s do our bit to keep clothing out of landfills.
 In this workshop ...